mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A _Commit_ message initiates a new epoch by instructing members of the group to implement a collection of proposals
-* A _Welcome_ message provides a new member to the group with the information to initialize their state for the epoch in which they were added
+* A _Welcome_ message provides a new member to the group with the information to initialize their state for the epoch in which they were added or in which they want to add themselves to the group
-* A _PublicGroupState_ object provides potential new group members with information about the state of a group at an epoch, to allow a new member to add themselves to the group.

-KeyPackage, Welcome, and PublicGroupState messages are used to initiate a group or introduce new members, so they are exchanged between group members and clients not yet in the group.
+KeyPackage and Welcome messages are used to initiate a group or introduce new members, so they are exchanged between group members and clients not yet in the group.

 Proposal and Commit messages are sent from one member of a group to the others.
 MLS provides a common framing layer for sending messages within a group,